 It’s clear why all of the traits above would lend themselves well to someone’s success later in life.
 The findings from the podcast link to key themes in the book “How to raise entrepreneurial kids“, which shares experiences from over 100 entrepreneurs and parents.

 We marked which of the above traits each guest directly explained in the podcast.
 Of course, some of the traits are subjective and just because a guest didn’t mention a particular trait, doesn’t mean they didn’t have it!
 We also didn’t think about the traits before we conducted the interviews so the questions weren’t designed to lead people towards certain answers.
 It was only after four or five did we realise there were some strong themes showing up.

 Interestingly, none of the guests so far have had all six traits, however, three have five of the six by our scoring system.
 The closest person to displaying all six very strongly is Jordan Daykin.

-None of the ten guests had none or just one of the traits so it would indicate that at least two are needed.
-Four guests had either two or three of the above traits and three had four.
-The average number of these core traits that the first ten guests had is 3.7.
+All of the guest had at least two of these key factors.
+Four guests had either two or three, while three had four of them.
+The average number of these core traits amongst the first ten guests is 3.7.